-We should be glad to know something of the mother of Apostle Paul.
+We should be glad to know something of the mother who gave birth to Apostle Paul.
 But though he alludes to his father, he does not mention her.
 He speaks of himself as set apart by God "from his mother's womb," that the Son of God should in due time be revealed in him, and by him preached to the Heathen (Galatians 1:15).
 But this is all.

-Did Paul's mother die like Rachel, the mother of Benjamin, the great ancestor of his tribe; leaving his father to mourn and set a monument on her grave, like Jacob, by the way of Bethlehem (Genesis 35:16 - 20, 48:7)?
+Did Paul's mother die during giving birth like Rachel, the mother of Benjamin, the great ancestor of his tribe, leaving his father to mourn and set a monument on her grave, like Jacob, by the way of Bethlehem (Genesis 35:16 - 20, 48:7)?
 Or did she live to grieve over her son's apostasy from the faith of the Pharisees, and die herself unreconciled to the obedience of Christ?
 Or did she believe and obey the Savior of her son?